Why Your Mistakes Matter Less Than You Think

 Thinking about life in terms of shifting dynamics can also alert you to cases where habitual forms of self-monitoring are concealing deeper realities.
 When I talked about this whole incident with my partner, he asked me a question that made me realise it’s not about the money at all.
 He asked: if you could blame it on me, would you feel better about it?
 And it was instantly obvious to me that if it had been his fault – if he’d returned the equipment on his own, and I’d entrusted him to take my insoles out and he’d forgotten, say – I’d hardly have cared at all about this happening.
 I’d have let him do the phoning round, maybe, and helped him with it if he wanted, and if I’d had to write off the £400 in the end, I wouldn’t have minded.
 Partly my implicit reasoning might have been: if you have relationships with people, you rely on them in certain ways, and sometimes they make mistakes.
 Having those relationships is worth far more than this trivial amount of money (and most larger amounts).
 Who cares.
 Life happens.
 What I think would have been central to the difference, though, is the fact that it would no longer have been my ‘stupidity’ that was responsible.

 It makes complete sense, then, that a turning point early in my recovery came on the day I realised that as soon as I stopped weighing any one of my daily foods, weighing the others became meaningless, because once you don’t know one number, you can’t know the total, so what’s the point in doing any sums at all?
-Maybe it’s taken me all these years since to join up the dots about the financial case, but now that I have, this moment when one card made the house of cards come tumbling down feels intimately linked to something much later in recovery.
+Maybe it’s taken me all these years since to join up the dots about the financial case, but now that I have, that moment when one card made the house of cards come tumbling down feels intimately linked to something much later in recovery (starting four or so years in).
 One of the important ways in which I got beyond recovered to well again was by spending a lot, almost recklessly, for a few years after I was physically better: on food, drink, clothes, trips, adventure.
-Letting myself do that was nearly as important as letting myself eat unrestrainedly.
+I was spending money partly saved up through long years of spending nearly nothing.
+And letting myself do that was nearly as important as letting myself eat unrestrainedly.
 It was a rejection of the fiction of a life lived according to preset numbers.
 And it was an embrace of the truth that money means nothing until it is spent, just as calories are only notional until ingested by your particular body at a specific time and place.

 I feel I’ve learned something from this little episode.
 That everything teaches us something.
 That every deviation from that nonexistent thin red line is an opportunity for self-knowledge or even sometimes adventure.
 That I still have a lot to learn about myself and how to be happy and relaxed and more consistently self-accepting.
 That there’s no way in hell I’d have missed that ski trip if I’d known this was going to happen.
 That I can still, almost, three weeks later, remember the heady thrill of that new snow under my skis.
 That the line never needed to be perfectly straight, that the world bounces back more dependably than you think, that if it doesn’t you’ll never even know, because you’ll already be living on the new route that came after.